 “I am totally honored to be the recipient of this award, which is really a people’s award,” Pikelny said.
 “There is so much that goes into the work we do, and we are just one portion of a larger hub of education that affects the community.
 This was a big win for the Wai‘anae-Nānākuli Complex, and I am glad we are getting to tell our story.”

 Pikelny earned both a BEd in Elementary Education and an MEd in Educational Foundations from the College of Education (COE).
-For the past three years, she has been with Wai‘anae Elementary, one of COE’s partner schools that hosts candidates from the college’s Institute for Teacher Education (ITE).
-During her undergraduate program, she was a part of an ITE Elementary cohort, called Ka Lama o Ke Kaiāulu.
+For the past three years, she has been with Wai‘anae Elementary, one of COE’s partner schools that hosts candidates from the college’s School of Teacher Education (STE).
+During her undergraduate program, she was a part of an STE Elementary cohort, called Ka Lama o Ke Kaiāulu.

 “When I was in the Ka Lama cohort, I met my lifelong friends,” Pikelny stated.
 “We weren’t traditional students; we all had kids.
 We carpooled together, came back to teach in our communities, shared teaching strategies, and have kept in touch ever since.
 Being a part of the cohort with coordinators like Alice Kawakami and Kathy Au helped us to build confidence and become models that inspire other people.”